Go Back Email Link

 450 grams (1 lb) rump steak (sirloin in the US)

-• Heat a frying pan (skillet) or griddle pan over medium-high heat.
+• Heat a frying pan, skillet or griddle pan over medium-high heat.

-As a rough guide, aim for 4 minutes on each side for a medium-rare steak and 5 minutes per side for a medium steak.
-This may vary depending on the thickness of the steak.
+• Once the pan is hot, add the steak and cook to your liking.
+As a rough guide, cook for about 4 minutes per side for medium-rare or 5 minutes per side for medium, depending on the thickness of your steak.

 400 grams (14 oz) dry Rigatoni pasta